Capitalized Asset / Small and Attractive Asset Management Policy

 In accordance with the Washington State Budgetary, Accounting and Reporting System (BARS) for Library Districts, all Capital Assets will be expensed in the year of acquisition.
 There is no calculation or application of depreciation over the useful life of the asset.

 An annual risk assessment will be completed to determine which assets or asset categories are Small Attractive Assets.
-The assessment will be conducted by the Administrative Services Director in conjunction with department managers.
+The assessment will be conducted by the Director of Finance and Facilities in conjunction with department managers.
 A list of Small Attractive Assets will be maintained.

 Sno-Isle Libraries will maintain a capital asset inventory system(s) that includes records for all inventoriable assets.
-A physical inventory of Capital Assets and all Small Attractive Assets will be conducted each year.
+A physical inventory of Capital Assets and all Small Attractive Assets will be conducted at least every two years.

 Capital assets which have been destroyed or damaged beyond repair will be reported to the Board of Trustees at a regularly scheduled meeting.